Resparing/vkdt/DOCUMENTATION/Debug.md

 	};
 	```

-	- The message data contains the message, the message ID name, and the message ID number.
+	- The message data contains the message, the message ID name, & the message ID number.
-	- The message data also contains vectors of queue labels, command buffers, and objects.
+	- The message data also contains vectors of queue labels, command buffers, & objects.
-	- The message data contains vectors of queue labels, command buffers, and objects related to the callback.
+	- The message data contains vectors of queue labels, command buffers, & objects related to the callback.
-		- Queue Labels contain the label name and a color array.
+		- Queue Labels contain the label name & a color array.
-		- Command Buffers contain the label name buffer name and a color array.
+		- Command Buffers contain the label name buffer name & a color array.
-		- Objects contain the object name, an enumeration of the object type, and a handle (pointer to the object as a number).
+		- Objects contain the object name, an enumeration of the object type, & a handle (pointer to the object as a number).

 	- This is an example of a callback function:
 		```cpp